yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 `$ gcloud kms keys create private-test --keyring dev-test --location asia-southeast1 --purpose "asymmetric-signing" --protection-level "hsm" --default-algorithm ec-sign-secp256k1-sha256`

 We choose `asymmetric-signing` to be our purpose and protection level is hsm.
 The most important thing is the algorithm is `ec-sign-secp256k1-sha256`.
-There is one question is why can we use `ec-sign-secp256k1-sha256` to generate a signature in Ethereum.
-In ethereum, people usually use `keccak256` as the hash algorithm not `sha256`.
-From this [comment](https://github.com/celo-org/optics-monorepo/discussions/598) we found in the github issues, you can still use `keccak256` to the `sha256` field.
+Why can we use `ec-sign-secp256k1-sha256` to generate a signature in Ethereum?
+In ethereum, people usually use `keccak256` as the hash algorithm but not `sha256`.
+From [this comment](https://github.com/celo-org/optics-monorepo/discussions/598) we found in the github issues, we can still use `keccak256` into the `sha256` field.
+Even its name is `sha256` but actually it won't know what's the algorithm you use.

 ## Verify the signature
-Now we can write some code to verify the signature from GCP KMS.
+Now we can write some code to verify the signature signed from GCP KMS.
 Before you test it, don't forget to generate a key file from GCP.
 Check [here](https://cloud.google.com/docs/authentication/production) to pass credentials to environment variable.

 When we retrieve the public key from GCP KMS, we need to use the DER-encoded ASN.1 to parse it.
+Especially see those asn1 related types, it's the most important part before we dig into the ethereum compatible signature.

 ```go
 import (